zacwoll/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops
-This repository is a collection of answers to questions from holbertons 0x00 Shell project.
+This repository is a collection of answers to questions from holbertons 0x00-0x03 Shell projects.
-The answers are located within files with the given question's label as the filename.
+Within each subdirectory are files that answer the questions of the project.